Partnership for Renewal

 How much time will it take?

-The initial 2-Phase process takes a total of about 11 hours.
-Phase 1, for leadership, takes 9 hours, and is usually completed in 2-3 days.
+The full Leadership Retreat (Phase 1) takes 10 hours and is usually completed over 2-3 days.
 Phase 2 brings in the entire church community and takes 1-2 hours.
-This often works best as part of a parish retreat or similar.
+This often works best as part of a parish retreat or event.

 Can we complete the process online?